March 19, 2026: Webinar “AUTISM BEYOND THE CHECKLIST: Phenotypes, Mimics, and Debates Shaping 2026”

 Learning objectives for training:

-4. Formulate and communicate an integrated, ethically grounded diagnostic explanation that addresses uncertainty, avoids over-interpretation of incidental findings, and aligns recommendations with neurodiversity-informed considerations.
+8. Formulate and communicate an integrated, ethically grounded case formulation that addresses uncertainty, supports appropriate services, and reflects psychosocial debates shaping 2026, including neurodiversity-informed considerations.

 Conflicts of Interest: